İhlas Holding

-İhlas Holding A.Ş. is a Turkish conglomerate.
-Besides media assets which include the Türkiye newspaper and TGRT News TV, it has primary interests in construction (İhlas Construction Group), electric and electronic (İhlas Home Appliance inc.) and trade (İhlas Marketing), energy and mining (Ihlas Mining), health and education (Türkiye Hospital and İhlas College.
-The company has traded on the Istanbul Stock Exchange since 1994.
+İhlas Holding A.Ş. is a Turkish conglomerate founded by Enver Ören.
+In addition to its media assets, which include the Türkiye newspaper TGRT ,TGRT FM and TGRT News TV, TGRT Documentary group operates in construction through İhlas Construction Group; electrical and electronic appliances through İhlas Home Appliances Inc.; trade through İhlas Marketing; energy and mining through İhlas Mining; and health and education through Türkiye Hospital and İhlas College.
+The company has been listed on the Istanbul Stock Exchange since 1994.

-The company's history began with the foundation of the Türkiye newspaper in 1970, but the Holding itself was not created until 1993.
+The company's history began with the foundation of the Türkiye newspaper in 1970, but the holding itself was not created until 1993.